scipy/scipy.org/www/scipylib/building/windows.rst

 you can simply accept all via hitting enter key at each step.

 We should be aware of the fact that these tools also install Python2, very similar to a virtual environment, which is only usable within MSYS2 terminals and we are **not** going to use it at any point.
-Therefore, after the OpenBLAS build we are done with MSYS2 and its terminals.
-We will not use for any step for building SciPy.
-Please keep this in mind to avoid nasty conflicts.

 If you already have a GitHub repository folder where you keep your own repos, it is better to use that location to keep things nice and tidy since we are going to clone yet another